yorkie/react-native-wechat/README.md

 - returns {Boolean} if WeChat is installed.

-Check if wechat installed in this app.
+Check if the WeChat app is installed on the device.

 #### isWXAppSupportApi()

-- returns {Boolean}  Contain the result.
+- returns {Boolean} Contains the result.

 Check if wechat support open url.

 #### getApiVersion()

-- returns {String}  Contain the result.
+- returns {String} Contains the result.

-Get api version of WeChat SDK.
+Get the WeChat SDK api version.

 #### openWXApp()